Published 23:15 IST, October 22nd 2020

 Ahead of the Pakistan Democratic Movement (PDM)'s rallies in Quetta and Peshawar, Imran Khan-led Pakistan government on Thursday, warned of terror attacks

-Ahead of Pakistan Democratic Movement (PDM)'s rallies in Quetta and Peshawar, Imran Khan-led Pakistan government on Thursday, claimed that Tehrik-e-Taliban (TTP) in connivance with Hizb-e-Islami Afghanistan (HIA) was planning to carry out large-scale terrorist activities targetting political and religious leadership.
-Pakistan's national counterterrorism authority issued a 'threat alert' to authorities in Gilgit-Baltistan, Sindh, and Punjab provinces stating that 'terror plan' included assassination through a suicide bombing in 'near future'.
+Ahead of the Pakistan Democratic Movement (PDM)'s rallies in Quetta and Peshawar, Imran Khan-led Pakistan government on Thursday, claimed that Tehrik-e-Taliban (TTP) in connivance with Hizb-e-Islami Afghanistan (HIA) was planning to carry out large-scale terrorist activities targetting political and religious leadership.
+Pakistan's national counterterrorism authority issued a 'threat alert' to authorities in Gilgit-Baltistan, Sindh, and Punjab provinces stating that the 'terror plan' included assassination through a suicide bombing in the 'near future'.
 This move comes amid massive protests by 11 opposition parties against Khan and his 'military-led' establishment.

 Pak govt warns of terror threat in Opposition rallies